joanteruel/jaumeteruel/index.md

 ## # Biography

-I am an Engineer and Consultant with experience in leading teams and technological projects.
+I am an engineer and consultant with experience in leading teams and technological projects.
 Currently, I reside in [Badalona][6], a coastal city to the north of Barcelona.
 Here, I find the balance between my passion for technology and the enjoyment of sports, such as rowing and cycling.

 ## # Social Media Links